 - Methylmalonic aciduria

-- Strict vegan or vegetarian diet
+- Being on a vegan or vegetarian diet

-- Substantial weight loss
+- Weight loss

 - Lightheadedness when changing to standing position